diwakrchitoor/resume-1/README.md

 ## Education ##

+### The Wharton School, UPenn, San Francisco, CA – Product Design and Development, January 2011

+* Participated in an Innovation Tournament with a class of MBA students.
+* Brainstormed and pitched several iterations of Internet based business ideas.
+* Managed the development of website prototypes on a short deadline.

 ### Temple University, Philadelphia, PA – B.S., Computer Science, May 2007 ###

 * Graduated Magna Cum Laude with a 3.66 GPA (3.70 in major).
 * Member of the Temple University Chapter of Phi Beta Kappa.
 * Served as an ambassador to incoming students for the Computer Science Department.